My Top Five Of The Eighties

 No tagging - feel free to jump in and even try a different decade.

-4 Responses to “My Top Five Of The Eighties”
+4 thoughts on “My Top Five Of The Eighties

 Your list shows that you were not only listening, but paying attention.
 I was only 0-10 years of age durng that 80s, so my list is more in learning of things as an adult, but Hall & Oates, the Cars, the Clash, come to mind quite quickly.